 → Set study goals

 Set yourself short-term and long-term goals for your studying.
 ‘Getting good grades’ is not very specific or motivating.
-The best way to create motivating goals is to set S.M.A.R.T. goals; that is, specific, measurable, attainable, relevant and timely goals.
+The best way to create motivating goals is to set S.M.A.R.T. goals; that is, specific, measurable, attainable, relevant, and timely goals.
 Form your goals around your study motivations so that they are easy to remember and never fail to get you focused again.

 Short-term goals with suitable rewards for achieving them, are also useful in helping you stay motivated.
-Positive reinforcement can be a powerful tool in creating good habits which you can use to help you succeed in your studying.
+Positive reinforcement can be a powerful tool in creating good habits that you can use to help you succeed in your studies.
 You will need to set yourself small goals each day such as finishing the tasks you have set for yourself in your study planner and decide on an incentive that will keep you motivated.

 → Get into a study routine

 Staying motivated to study is a lot easier when it becomes part of your daily routine.
 This can be a bit more difficult with students who have irregular work hours but you can form a study routine if you really commit to it.
 For example, you might choose to wake up an hour earlier so that you can devote that extra time to studying each day, or you may limit the amount of time you give to your social life so that you have a consistent amount of time for studying.